Low stock: 1 left

 - Made in the USA

-- Exact reproduction of the team jacket worn by the Seattle Pilots in 1969
+- Authentic reproduction of the jersey worn in 1961 by the Seattle Rainiers

 30 day Return Policy.
 If your item is unworn and in resellable condition you can return for a full refund within 30 days (shipping rates apply).